bekahwebb/bekahwebb.github.io/_posts/2023-09-01-first-post.md

 3  1959  Aston Martin DB4 GT      245.0           75
 4  1963     Iso Grifo GL 365      259.0     over 400
 ```
-Better, much better.
+This is better, much better.
 We now have a cleaned table that is much easier to follow.

-Now let's scrape data from the Provo Wikipedia page and use the same code as above with this Provo wiki url but specify the table we want.
+Now let's scrape data from the Provo Wikipedia page and use the same code as above with the Provo wiki url but specify the table we want.
 I want to look at table 4 to look at the top Employers in Provo.
 We will repeat steps 1 and 2 for this tutorial to now handle a new table that we want to scrape and clean.

 # Repeat Step 1: Scraping data from another wikipedia page
 ```